 To get started, you sign up and provide information used to conduct an evaluation and secure a prescription, from a doctor, for the Freestyle Libre.
 For me, this process took about six weeks from the time I provided the information and payment until the box showed up at my front door.
 The contents of the package are minimal; two 14-day continuous glucose monitoring probes and four patches to protect the devices through daily wear.

-The FreeStyle Libre and applicator pair create a fierce-looking combination.
+The FreeStyle Libre and applicator pair to create a fierce looking combination.
 Incredibly, the application process is painless and quick, feeling barely so much as a pinch.
-In addition, the needle in the applicator doesn’t stay burrowed in, as I initially thought, but rather is used to place a small filament just under the skin’s surface.
+The needle in the applicator doesn’t stay burrowed in, as I initially though, but rather is used to place a small filament just under the skin’s surface.

 The program is intended to last for 28 days, ending with a custom report complete with recommendations.
-After that, the team at Levels suggests running through the program once a year to baseline and readjust as your body changes.
-You can, of course, continue after the first 28 days for a fee.
-This is the one part of the program I wish was more flexible, though I understand the costs of these probes are high and, after wearing one for a few days, can say I would rather not have gone on forever.
+The team at Levels suggests running through the program once a year to baseline and readjust as your body changes.
+You can, of course continue after the first 28 days for a fee.
+This is the one part of the program I wish was more flexible, though I understand the costs of these probes are high and, after wearing one for a few days, can say I would rather not have one on forever.

-To accommodate the relatively short monitoring period, the app provides little experiments along the way, allowing you to compare different food types and routines quickly.
-One popular example is comparing how white rice affects blood sugar compared to brown rice.
+To accommodate the relatively short monitoring period, the app provides little experiments along the way, allowing you to quickly compare different food types and routines.
+One popular example is comparing how white rice affects blood sugar, compared to brown rice.

-I’ve tried food tracking apps in the past, manually recording the foods and amount to understand how well I was eating.
-These always failed, as inaccurate quantities and mismatched brands eroded my trust in the presented data.
-In the case of Levels, reporting meals is as simple as taking a photo and including a summary of what I ate.
+I’ve tried food tracking apps in the past, manually recording the foods and amount in an effort to understand how well I was eating.
+These always failed, as inaccurate quantities and mismatched brands eroded my trust in the data that was presented.
+In the case of Levels, reporting meals is as simple as taking a photo and include a short summary of what I ate.
 I can then see, over the next two hours, how that food is impacting my body.
-This is a game-changer for food tracking.
+This is a game changer for food tracking.

-So far, in week one of four, I can confidently say that the data coming out of the Levels app will positively impact my day-to-day life.
-For example, I’ve learned which breakfast bars keep my blood sugar levels stable and which cause them to spike.
-Likewise, tracking how that short walk after lunch helps keep me focused all afternoon or how apple cider vinegar supports consistent energy levels throughout the day, all backed by data and not simply a feeling is fantastic.
+So far, in week one of four, I can confidently say that the data coming out of the Levels app will have a positive impact on my day-to-day life.
+I’ve learned which breakfast bars keep my blood sugar levels stable, and which cause it to spike.
+Tracking how that short walk after lunch helps to keep me focused all afternoon, or how apple cider vinegar supports consistent energy levels throughout the day, all backed by data and not simply a feeling, is fantastic.

 I’ve also had some early surprises.
-For example, I enjoy craft beers and always assumed that the potent IPAs I like negatively impacted my blood sugar levels and, subsequently, my energy.
+I enjoy craft beers, and always assumed that the potent IPAs I like had a negative impact on my blood sugar levels, and subsequently my energy.
 It turns out that, for me at least, these craft brews don’t have the impact I anticipated.
-But, of course, there are other health impacts to alcohol.
+Of course, there are other health impacts to alcohol.

 I’m looking forward to continuing this experiment in improved metabolic health through tracking blood sugar levels.
-I anticipate that Levels and its mission is just the beginning of the widespread adoption of continuous blood glucose monitoring to improve health.
+I anticipate that Levels and their mission is just the beginning for the widespread adoption of continuous blood glucose monitoring to improve health.
 The CDC reported that in 2020 1 in 3 Americans were pre-diabetic and over 1 in 10 had diabetes.
 Providing this level of information to a broader population would have profound benefits.
-I’m hopeful that programs like Levels and potentially the next Apple Watch will democratize access to blood glucose monitoring.
+I’m hopefully that programs like Levels, and potentially the next Apple Watch, will democratize access to blood glucose monitoring.

 Footnote: Exporting the Data

 You may find that you want to export the data captured in Levels, specifically the blood glucose readings, and import them into another app.
-In my case, all of my health data is centralized in Apple Health, and while Levels has the ability to read Apple Health data for workouts and sleep, it doesn’t have the ability to write the blood glucose readings.
+In my case, all of my health data is centralized in Apple Health, and while Levels can read Apple Health data for workouts and sleep, it can't write the blood glucose readings.

 I found that, through my account page on Levels, I was able to download a CSV of the raw readings.
-A quick search uncovered an app, Health CSV Importer, making it easy to import the raw data from Levels into Apple Health.
+A quick serach uncovered an app, Health CSV Importer, that makes it easy to import the raw data from Levels into Apple Health.
 While it’s not as seamless as raw integration, there is a relatively easy path to import the data.